A Table-top Musical Tesla Coil Double Resonant Solid State (revision 2)

 not only will notes merge together, but the primary currents will rise

 too much.
 In practice, two-note polyphony seems to provide the best

 This section details the construction specifics of DRSSTC 1.

 Being a coil of small stature, it took surprisingly little time to piece together.
 The main enclosure was made from two pieces of green acrylic, held together via four threaded rods.
 Two end-caps were machined to fit perfectly in the secondary, which are screwed on via two nylon bolts each.
-The end-caps are tapped to accept a 10-24 nylon bolt which secures the secondary coil to the base.
+The end-caps are tapped to accept 10-24 nylon

 Over the course of several weeks, DRSSTC 1 went through a few revisions, each time improving the design both mechanically and electrically.

 Based on the design goals above, the first design of DRSSTC 1 used a single 68nF polypropylene